elvis253/pesabank/Readme.md

 #README
-this is an online pesa bank
+this is an online bank that allows transactions to be done online
 //guidelines